dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 </div>
 ```

 To see how the layout is associated with your pages, look at the `<Router>` component in `App.razor`.
-Notice the `DefaultLayout` parameter which determines the layout used for any page that doesn't specify its own layout directly.
+Notice that the `DefaultLayout` parameter determines the layout used for any page that doesn't specify its own layout directly.

 You can also override this `DefaultLayout` on a per-page basis.
-To do so, you can add directive such as `@layout SomeOtherLayout` at the top of any `.razor` page component.
-However, you don't need to do so in this application.
+To do so, you can add a directive such as `@layout SomeOtherLayout` at the top of any `.razor` page component.
+However, you will not need to do so in this application.

 Update the `MainLayout` component to define a top bar with a branding logo and a nav link for the home page: